-A candidate may choose to submit by February 20, 2014 (E-103), a minimum of 10,000 valid signatures on petitions in lieu of filing fee. § 8106(a)(3)
+A candidate may choose to submit, by February 20, 2014 (E-103), petitions in lieu of filing fee containing valid signatures of 10% of registered voters in the district in which he or she seeks nomination or a minimum of 5, 220 valid signatures, whichever is fewer. § 8106(a)(4)

 - a.
 Petitions for in-lieu signatures may be obtained from the county elections official and circulated between December 27, 2013 (E-158), and February 20, 2014 (E-103).
 Sections of petitions for in-lieu signatures shall be filed with the county elections official of the county in which the signers reside. § 8106(b) - b.
-The candidate may submit signatures to cover all or any prorated portion of the § 8106(b)(3) filing fee. - c.
+The candidate may submit signatures to cover all or any prorated portion of the filing fee. § 8106(b)(3) - c.
 Any registered voter may sign an in-lieu-filing-fee petition for any candidate for whom he or she is eligible to vote. § 8106(b)(1) - d.
-Each circulator of an in-lieu-filing-fee petition shall be a registered California voter.
+Each circulator of an in-lieu-filing-fee petition shall be a registered voter of the district in which the candidate is running.
 The circulator shall serve within the county in which he or she resides. § 8106(b)(4)2 - e.
 Within 10 days after receipt of the petition, the county elections official shall notify the candidate of any deficiency.
 The candidate shall then, on or before March 7, 2014 (E-88), either submit a supplemental petition containing additional signatures or pay a pro rata portion of the filing fee to cover the deficiency. § 8106(b)(3) - f.
 Signatures in lieu of the filing fee may be counted toward the nomination sponsor signature requirements. §§ 8061, 8106(d)